Christiana Mall Park & Ride: History

-The Christiana Mall Park & Ride was originally located along the mall's ring road to the north of the mall where Cabela's is currently located.
+The Christiana Mall Park & Ride was originally located along the mall's ring road to the north of the mall, where Cabela's is currently located.
 On July 21, 2013, the park and ride was relocated to its current location to the west of Nordstrom.
-There are plans to replace the park and ride at the mall with the New Castle County Transit Center, which will include improved transit infrastructure along with pedestrian and bicycle facilities.
-Construction of the transit center is planned to begin in early 2022 and be completed in early 2024.

 Services

-There are 9 local bus routes that connect the Christiana Mall Park & Ride to points in New Castle County.
+Six local bus routes connect the Christiana Mall Park & Ride to points in New Castle County.
 The Route 5 bus connects the park and ride to Delaware Park Racetrack, Stanton, Newport, and downtown Wilmington.
 The Route 15 bus connects the Christiana Mall Park & Ride to New Castle and downtown Wilmington.
 The Route 33 bus connects the park and ride with the downtown areas of Wilmington and Newark.
-The Route 37 bus provides rush hour weekday service to downtown Wilmington and the Amazon fulfillment center in Middletown.
-The Route 44 bus connects the Christiana Mall Park & Ride to Delaware City.
 The Route 51 bus connects the Christiana Mall Park & Ride to New Castle and downtown Wilmington.
-The Route 54 bus connects the park and ride with Churchmans Crossing station, Bear, and the Walmart on Wilton Boulevard.
 The Route 55 bus links the Christiana Mall Park & Ride with downtown Newark via Old Baltimore Pike.
-The Route 64 bus connects the park and ride to Bear and Glasgow.
-There are also two inter-county bus routes that stop at Christiana Mall Park & Ride along their routes between Wilmington and points in southern Delaware.
-The Route 301 bus provides service from the Christiana Mall to Dover while the Route 305 "Beach Connection" bus provides seasonal weekend and holiday service in the summer months to Lewes and Rehoboth Beach.
+The Route 64 bus connects the park and ride to Churchmans Crossing station, Bear, and Glasgow.
+Two inter-county bus routes stop at Christiana Mall Park & Ride along their routes between Wilmington and points in southern Delaware.
+The Route 301 bus provides service from the Christiana Mall to Dover while the Route 305 "Beach Connection" bus provides seasonal weekend and holiday service in the summer months to Lewes.
 The Christiana Mall also has a bus stop near Target that serves Routes 5, 15, and 51.

-The Christiana Mall Park & Ride is served by the Race Express bus that provides bus service to the NASCAR races at Dover International Speedway.
-The bus, which only operates for the Sunday NASCAR Cup Series race, offers 800 seats on a first-come, first-served basis.